 You are going to want to take the code from that example and use the instructions found at Create a macro.

-Keep in mind that you need to replace _Reviewed in the following line of code with the folder where you are moving your mail to: Set objFolder = objInbox.Folders("_Reviewed").
-Also, the target folder has to be in the inbox.
+in the following line of code with the folder where you are moving your mail to: Set objFolder = objInbox.Folders("_Reviewed")

 2. Create a digital certificate for the macro